pommicket/hypershapes/README.md

 Create multi-dimensional shapes (projected onto the plane).
 It uses linear algebra to calculate how to project objects.

+To add another dimension, just add another column in the matrix.
+There should only be two rows.

 Requires:
 Numpy
 Python 2